 An informative experience

-In "the Arab American Experience", I noticed that we kept going back to Palestine despite the syllabus that barely touched upon Palestine because the class was about Arab Americans, not about the Arab world.
+In "the Arab American Experience," I noticed that we kept going back to Palestine despite a syllabus that barely touched upon Palestine because the class was about Arab Americans, not about the Arab world.

 It was a pervasively informative experience for all Arab Americans, whether they related to it personally or not.
 This is because Islamophobia and anti-Arab racism, which most Arab Americans experience, whatever their religion and political views, is heavily inflected by the Zionist discourse, which portrays Palestinians as terrorists, and Arabs generally as barbaric, anti-Semitic savages.